 - Automatically remove spam and profanities based on defined keywords

 - Automatically hide comments with links from under your Facebook and Instagram ads

 - Automatically hide or delete offensive comments on organic posts & ads

 - If there are negative or sensitive comments that need to be addressed, automatically redirect them to designated team members.

 Plus, managing a social media community is a much less stressful job if you don’t have to dread tons of spam or hateful comments when you open your laptop in the morning.
 (I get flashbacks even as I write this.)

 Be honest with your social media community

 Many brands have the tendency to treat social media just like all other marketing and sales channels – you know, push the ad, wait for the conversions, and not ever hear what your customers think about it.

 Obviously, that’s not the way to build any community.
-If you care about creating an engaged online community for your brand, you need to make it worth people’s while.
+If you care about creating an engaged social media community for your brand, you need to make it worth people’s while.

 And that also means being ready for difficult situations when things go wrong, being ready to own your mistakes, and generally, just being an honest human being.